tozd/go-server-timing/README.md

 - Updated dependencies.
 - Round down all timing information to milliseconds to not be too precise (and potentially open a side channel).
 - Do not set Server-Timing header on 304 Not Modified responses.
+- Set header even in the case of a panic.

 To add it, do: